Skip to main content

 string

 The transaction ID for a specific assessment session.
+If this value is a UHID or external identifier rather than an OID, set username_alias=transaction_id.

 Example: